Information Security

 DNP conducts vulnerability tests twice a year for all internet servers handling personal information that are run by the Group to ensure more secure and robust website creation and management.

-DNP has also introduced a rating service that utilizes various types of data to objectively evaluate, analyze and visualize risks related to cyber security and continuously monitors these risks.
+DNP has also introduced a rating service that utilizes various types of data to objectively evaluate, analyze and visualize risks related to cyber security and promotes continuous monitoring and improvement of these risks.

 Related Measures